Queries๐Ÿ”—

 return queryset

-Now, when the QueryType is used in a list entrypoint or in "to-many" relations, items that the user doesn't have permission to access will be filtered out.
+Now, when the QueryType is used in a list Entrypoint or many related Field, items that the user doesn't have permission to access will be filtered out.
 For single-item entrypoints or "to-one" relations, a null value will be returned instead.
 Note that you'll need to manually check all Fields and Entrypoints where the QueryType is used and mark them as nullable if they would otherwise not be.

 If your permissions check requires data from outside of the GraphQL execution context, you should check the Optimizer section on how you can make sure permissions checks don't cause an excessive database queries.

-When a new QueryType is created, Undine automatically registers it for its given model.
-This allows other QueryTypes to look up the QueryType for linking relations (see relations), and MutationTypes to find out their matching output type (see mutation output types).
+When a new QueryType is created, Undine automatically registers it for its given Model.
+This allows other QueryTypes to look up the QueryType for linking related Fields (see relations), and MutationTypes to find out their matching output type (see mutation output types).

-If you need to create multiple QueryTypes for the same model, you can choose to not register a QueryType for the model by setting the register argument to False in the QueryType class definition.
+If you need to create multiple QueryTypes for the same Model, you can choose to not register a QueryType in the registry by setting the register argument to False in the QueryType class definition.

 1